 Related Post: Printable Birth Plan Template.

-I really like the feelings many new moms expressed in this BabyCenter post on if your mom should be in the room.
-It’s nice to know you’re not alone trying to figure this out. 🙂
+I like the feelings many new moms expressed in this BabyCenter post on whether your mom should be in the room.
+It’s nice to know you’re not alone in trying to figure this out. 🙂

 Delivery room etiquette